 The Mississippi Workers' Compensation Act provides no-fault coverage.
 That means regardless of who was at fault for the injury, workers won't end up paying for medical services or lose out on wages due to impairment.

 If you fail to offer workers’ comp insurance as mandated by state law, you may face penalties, including a fine of up to $1,000, up to a year in jail, or both.
-Corporate officers may be forced to pay for an injured employee’s workers’ comp benefit out of their own pockets.
+Corporate officers may be forced to pay for an injured employee’s workers’ comp benefits out of their own pockets.

 If an employee dies as a result of a work-related injury or illness, the surviving spouse and certain dependents may be eligible for death benefits.